prebid/Prebid.js/dev-docs/publisher-api-reference.md

 | CPM > $5 and < $10  | 	$0.10 increments             |
 | CPM > $10 and < $20 | 	$0.50 increments             |
 | CPM > $20           | 	Caps the price bucket at $20 |

-For more information about price buckets, see the [`bidResponse`](#bidResponse) documentation below.

-For an example showing how to use this method, see [Simplified price bucket setup](/dev-docs/examples/simplified-price-bucket-setup.html).

 <hr class="full-rule">